jimlim14/sportradar-coding-exercise/README.md

 ### GETTING STARTED

-First, First, clone this repository, cd to project's directory and install the dependencies either by npm or yarn:
+First, clone this repository, cd to project's directory and install the dependencies either by npm or yarn:

 ```bash
 git clone https://github.com/jimlim14/sportradar-coding-exercise.git